smaht-dac/submitr/docs/source/getting_started.rst

 To invoke it for validation only, without submitting anything, do::

-   submit-metadata-bundle mymetadata.xlsx --validate_only --server <server_url>
+   submit-metadata-bundle mymetadata.xlsx --validate-only --server <server_url>

 To specify a different directory for the files, do::